No doubt you’ve already started planning your South American trip and wondering where to stay in Buenos Aires.

 Good to know: Atm, Caravan can only be reserved via Booking.com

-As expected of any great hostel, Caravan BA has optimum space inside and out to relax, work and play.
+As expected of any great hostel, Caravan BA has optimum space inside and out to relax, work, and play.

 Chill out with a movie in the living room, or rustle up a treat in the fully fitted kitchen.
+Socialize in their common areas and meet new people.

 Wake up and follow the smell of fresh bread to your free morning buffet breakfast.
 It comes with traditional sweet Dulce de Leche – yum!